selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

 ### Fetching

-Data is fetch with the fetch() method which is injected into every template.
+Data is read from the database with the fetch() method on the template.

     <template>.fetch({options}).then(function(results) {});